 Then years of worrying how your baby is doing at someone else’s house.

 Sean & I breed to make a better Dogue de Bordeaux.
 It is not about the money.
-If it were, we would omit most of this list, but we do not.
+If it were, we would omit most of what is on this list, but we do not.
 I do look forward to a day when we can break-even on a litter.
 Breeding is expensive and exhausting… if done correctly!

 It is NOT a money making venture!
 It is a labor of love.
 It is also a great challenge to make a dogue that better meets the standard and that lives a longer and healthier life.